mvitez/thnets/README.md

    * *model.net* the network file saved in .t7 format
    * *stat.t7* contains a table with a 'std' and 'mean' FloatTensor of dimension 3

-Input file can be a .jpg or .png file, or a .t7 file containing a FloatTensor of dimension 3
+Input file can be an image file (JPEG, PNG, TGA, BMP), or a .t7 file containing a FloatTensor of dimension 3

 ## High level API description